portellam/deploy-VFIO/README.md

 **Advertisement:** For even greater security, use [me_cleaner](#me_cleaner) alongside a VFIO setup.

 **Disclaimer:** See [below](#latest-graphics-hardware-for-various-guest-operating-systems) for supported [VGA](#VGA) devices.

-## Get
-- To download this script, you may:
-  - Clone the repository:
-    1. Open a Command Line Interface (CLI).
-      - Open a console emulator (for Debian systems: Konsole).
-      - Open a existing console: press `CTRL` + `ALT` +... `F2`, `F3`, `F4`, `F5`, or `F6`.
-        - **To return to the desktop,** press `CTRL + ALT + F7`.
-        - `F1` is reserved for debug output of the Linux kernel.
-        - `F7` is reserved for video output of the desktop environment.
-        - `F8` and above are unused.

-    2. Change your directory to your home folder or anywhere safe: `cd ~`
-    3. Clone the repository: `git clone https://www.github.com/portellam/deploy-vfio`
-  - Download the ZIP file:
-    1. Viewing from the top of the repository's (current) webpage, click the green `<> Code ` drop-down icon.
-    2. Click `Download ZIP`.
-Save this file.
-    3. Open the `.zip` file, then extract its contents.
-- To make this script executable, you must:
-  1. Open the CLI (see above).
-  2. Go to the directory of where the cloned/extracted repository folder is: `cd name_of_parent_folder/deploy-vfio/`
-  3. Make the installer script file executable: `chmod +x installer.bash`
-    - Do **not** make any other script files executable.
-The installer will perform this action.
-    - Do **not** make any non-script file executable.
-This is not necessary and potentially dangerous.

 ## Host Requirements
 - Currently supported operating systems: